 An expert on Basque culture, Bernardo Estornes Lasa, discovered folklore and legends in the village of Isaba about how their community was founded by Armenians.

 But, the above is seen by experts as circumstantial and coincidental.
 The BBC’s Justin Calderon went on a search for enlightenment at the Royal Academy of the Basque Language in Bilbao, Spain.
 He reports that “. . . every scholar I spoke with officially rejected any link between Basques and peoples from the Caucasus (including Armenians or Georgians).”

 So, the mystery remains; the origins of the Basque people and their language are as murky as before.
 One thing is certain; they didn’t come from outer space.
 Or did they?

-  There are about 2.5 million Basques living in Spain, but only about 700,000 speak the Basque

-  language.
-The age group with the highest percentage of Basque speakers is those aged 16 to 24.
-The

-  modern version of the language, referred to as Batua, contains many Spanish and French words.
+- There are about 2.5 million Basques living in Spain, but only about 700,000 speak the Basque language.
+The age group with the highest percentage of Basque speakers is those between 16 and 24.
+The modern version of the language, referred to as Batua, contains many Spanish and French words.

 - “Ancient Genomes Link Early Farmers from Atapuerca in Spain to Modern-Day Basques.”
-Torsten

-  Günther et al., Proceedings of the National Academy of Sciences of the United States of America,

-  September 8, 2015.
+Torsten Günther et al., Proceedings of the National Academy of Sciences of the United States of America, September 8, 2015.

 - “Ancient DNA Cracks Puzzle of Basque Origins.”
 BBC, September 7, 2015.

 - “Did the Aliens Plant the Basque Language?”
 RWS.com (linguistics), November 15, 2012.